kattisA/marvel-search/README.md

 # Marvel Search

-With Marvel Search you can easily search into the Marvel APi for the characters provided by it.
+With Marvel Search you can easily search into the Marvel API for the characters provided by it.

 ![Application overview](./src/img/Screenshot_marvel_search.png "Application overview")